A countable-support symmetric iteration separating PP from AC: Iterating the packages over

 A reader who wants only the global theorem can skim Subsections \ref{subsec:limit-filter}--\ref{subsec:iteration-yields} while treating the package/diagonal machinery as the engine ensuring the required stabilizers lie in $\tilde{\cF}^*_\lambda$. \end{remark}

-We now describe the symmetric iteration that forces the two conjuncts \(\PP^{\mathrm{split}}\!\restriction T\) and \(\AC_{\WO}\) over the Cohen symmetric seed model \(\cN\), while maintaining \(\neg\AC\) (witnessed by the non-well-orderability of \(A\)).
-All technical iteration infrastructure is imported via the API of Remark~\ref{rem:iteration-api} (in particular, existence of the class-length iteration is used exactly under the hypotheses of \cite[Theorem~3.25]{gilsonCSI}).
+We now describe the symmetric iteration whose successor packages target the two local principles \(\PP^{\mathrm{split}}\!\restriction \Pow(S)\) and \(\AC_{\WO}\) over the Cohen symmetric seed model \(\cN\), while maintaining \(\neg\AC\) (witnessed by the non-well-orderability of \(A\)).
+All technical bounded-stage iteration infrastructure is imported via the API of Remark~\ref{rem:iteration-api}.
+The \(\Ord\)-length iteration used in this section is then defined explicitly in the present manuscript by recursion in the background metatheory from Remark~\ref{rem:meta-pp}; it is not an instance of a general class-length existence theorem imported from \cite{gilsonCSI}.
 The purpose of this section is to isolate the \emph{package systems}, the bookkeeping targets, and the verification that the final symmetric model satisfies the desired principles.

 \begin{remark}[Modularity of the construction] The argument is deliberately modular: the seed model technology (Section~\ref{sec:cohen-seed}), the localized \(\PP\)-packages (Subsection~\ref{subsec:Qf}), the \(\AC_{\WO}\)-packages (Subsection~\ref{subsec:ACWO-package}), and the symmetric-iteration ``API'' (Remark~\ref{rem:iteration-api}) are separated so that if a hypothesis later needs to be strengthened or a package definition adjusted, it can typically be done locally without rewriting unrelated parts of the paper. \end{remark}